 If you have a claim to make on your key person coverage, it’s easy to do so online or via phone.
 Claims can be made 24 hours a day and 365 days a year, although because this is a specialized insurance product that they don’t directly underwrite, it might take longer for them to process your claim.

 The Hartford has been a trusted name in the insurance business since 1810 and is widely noted as having good customer service.
-As of 2020, it had a financial strength rating of A+ from AM Best.
+They hold a financial strength rating of A+ from AM Best.

 The key person insurance companies that made our list are all great options, but they offer very different products.
 While some focus only on permanent life insurance or disability insurance, others are a full-service stop for a wide variety of insurance options, such as a full complement of other business insurance products and services.
 Some companies also provide the insurance directly to their customers, and others work through insurance agents or other underwriters.